swiftlang/swift-evolution/proposals/nnnn-package-creation.md

     1. Check if a default template is defined in `~/.swiftpm/configuration/templates/new-package/default. `If one is defined, use it as described in #1 above
     2. If no default template is defined, construct a default `PackageTemplate` based on the `--type` option when provided or the default type when such is not.

 ## Changes to `swift package init`

  `swift package init` will be slightly updated to reflect it’s renewed focus on transforming sources to packages:

-1.  `swift package init` will no longer add a `README.md`, and .`gitignore` files, reducing its impact on the existing sources directory.
+1. `swift package init` will no longer add a `README.md`, and .`gitignore` files by default, reducing its impact on the existing sources directory.
 2. When `swift package init` is used in an empty directory, it will create a new package as it does today but emit a diagnostics message encouraging the user to use `swift package create` in the future, to help transition to the more appropriate command.
 3. `swift package init` will accept the new `--template` option and apply it as described above.